LIST OF ANDROID SECRET CODESMarch 21, 2018

 In his HBR article, Schaefer shares an isolated anecdote from one client experience to back his claim that “agencies don’t hire the best talent.”
 While there is no doubt that this is true of some agencies (we’ve seen it too when we’ve taken over accounts!), this is a gross generalization.

 In reality, a truly professional agency attracts and nurtures the best talent.
 Unlike an individual consultant, such an agency can offer the client the advantage of a team of multidisciplinary specialists, who can work together to formulate a holistic marketing strategy.

 How Do We Know Such Agencies Exist?
-Because it’s our work, Year to the year!!!
+Because it’s our work, Year to year!!!
 Originally published – Trophy Developers-